Best external drives for backup, storage, and portability

 - Our external drive reviews

-To help you sift through the stacks of external storage options, we’ve combed through our reviews of both external hard disks and SSDs to pick the top drives we’ve tested.
+The question is, which external drive is right for you?
+To answer that, we’ve combed through our reviews of both external hard disks and SSDs to pick the top drives we’ve tested.
 We’ll also walk you through what you need to know to buy the best external drive for your needs.

 Here are our top picks: